5 Best Ways to Pay Off Your Loans Faster in 2021

 As each new year approaches, I write out my annual goals on colorful post-it notes.
 My room is full of them.
 Every day, I am reminded of what I am working towards.
-The act of writing out goals actually helps keep me track.
+The act of writing out goals actually helps keep me on track.
 This year, my priority goal was to finish writing my first book.
 With hard work and focus, I finished Financial Freedom: A Proven Path To All The Money You Will Ever Need.
-It drops on Feb 5, 2019.

 The biggest question I get from readers is: How can I pay off my student loans faster?